-- For donations outside the US: Pledge works through international disbursement partners and due to minimum fees, does not send donations for regranting to a specific organization until there is a minimum $500 in donations for that charitable organization.
+- For donations outside the US: Pledge works through international disbursement partners and due to minimum fees, does not send donations for regranting to a specific organization until there is a minimum of $500 in donations for that charitable organization.
 This can delay delivery of the funds.

 Where is my tax receipt?